mimecast/robin/doc/magic.md

 - `{$HEADERS}` - Add all custom headers.
 - `{$HEADERS[#]}` - Add header value by key (example: `{$HEADERS[FROM]}`).

+If you wish to prepend headers to an email you can set `prependHeaders` boolean to `true`.
+_(This can result in duplicate headers when magic headers from above are used with an eml from file.)_

+    envelopes: [
+      headers: {
+        "x-example-one": "1",
+        "x-example-two": "2"
+      },
+      prependHeaders: true,
+      file: "/path/to/eml/file.eml"
+    }

 Magic eml headers
 =================